winston0410/vim-tutorial/tutorial.md

 ---> When the search reaches the end of the file it will continue at the start.

-  "errroor" is not the way to spell error;  errroor is an error.
+  "error" is not the way to spell error;  error is an error.